Diary of George William Edward Clark, January 1941 - September 1942 - Part 2

 on 1st March!
 Hope it is true.
 This

-Bty runner is a bludge.
+Bty runner is bludge.
 R.H.G sent up

 canteen this afternoon but only for

-2nd Bty ours tomorrow.
+2nd Bty. ours tomorrow.
 Mail!

 L. to Bede